FRESH AND UPDATED CONTENT & FORMAT FOR 2016!

 Learn about travel photography from some of the leading exponents of the craft.
 Hosted by the team at Wanderlust magazine, organisers of the UK’s largest amateur travel photography competition, these seminars will give you the inspiration and skills to take your travel photos to the next level.

-The three NEW seminars offer a mixture of informative lectures and open group discussion.
-They are designed to work alongside each other so you can attend a single session, or come to all three for a more complete overview.
-This year we have created more intimate workshops with a limited number of participants to ensure you get the best learning environment possible, plus this gives a brilliant chance to question the experts themselves.
+These seminars offer a mixture of informative lectures and open group discussion.
+They are designed to work alongside each other, so you can attend a single session, or come to both for a more complete overview.
+We have created more intimate workshops with a limited number of participants to ensure you get the best learning environment possible, plus this gives a brilliant chance to question the experts themselves.

 We have created a selection of sessions, each lasting 2 hours, so whether you are a complete beginner, intermediate or an advanced photographer there will be something for you - see below for the options and timings.

 Do you feel awkward taking photographs of people?
 Do you want photos you can hang on your wall?
 Renowned photographer Paul Harris will advise on how to meet, greet and get photographs you can be proud of.

 Paul Harris - Paul has been at the forefront of travel, expedition & documentary photography for over 25 years.
 Mongolia, Iran, Chile, Tanzania and Vietnam are just a few of the destinations he has pursued both personal and commissioned projects.
 He has been a ‘photographer in residence’ at the Royal Geographical Society and a preferred assignment photographer for Earthwatch, Coral Cay Conservation & the National Trust.
 Paul writes a regular column for Outdoor Photography magazine and leads adventure travel photography trips for Wild Photography Holidays & Wanderlust Journeys.

 (Examples of Paul Harris' work)

 SEMINAR 2: GETTING STARTED IN TRAVEL PHOTOGRAPHY